maadhuvijay/Project3-Lego-Classifier/README.md

-# Project-3: AI - powered Lego classifier
+# Project-3: AI - Powered Lego Classifier
 The AI-powered LEGO classifier will use a neural network model to classify the LEGO images into its corresponding design number.

 Many households accumulate large collections of LEGO pieces that children lose interest in, while parents are unsure how to repurpose them.
 A model